-Although we cannot respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax products.
+Although we can't respond individually to each comment received, we do appreciate your feedback and will consider your comments and suggestions as we revise our tax forms, instructions, and publications.
+Don't send tax questions, tax returns, or payments to the above address.